Remarkable symmetries in the Milky Way disk's magnetic field: The data, methods and analysis

+We use a new 2257-RM compilation of $\simeq$ 1500 revised and more accurate e.g.r.s.
+RM's of our own (Newton-McGee \& Kronberg, in prep.), combined with the published CGPS/SGPS RM's, and smaller published lists from Klein {\it et al.} (2003), and from Mao {\it et al.} (2008).
+These RM surveys also enable us to explore the match between the ``in-plane'' RM's, mostly the CGPS/SPGS data, and the ``near-plane'' RM's from our own new data, both above and below the Galactic plane.

 Figure 1 shows an equal area, all-sky projection of the smoothed RM's.
-The RM smoothing used the method of Simard-Normandin \& Kronberg (1980), in which an iterative calculation of the mean RM was performed at each ($l$,$b$), using all neighbor source RMs within a 15$\deg$ radius.
-The RM error was $< 1.5$ rad m$^{-2}$ for $\simeq 50\%$ of our off-plane RM's, and $< 3$ rad m$^{-2}$ for $ 62\%$ of the same sample.
-At each iteration at a given source ($l$,$b$), RM values $>$ 1.3$\sigma$ were eliminated as ``outliers'', and a minimum of 4 RM's was required to define a smoothed RM value at that ($l$,$b$).
-We tested varying ``cutoff $\sigma$'s'' for the optimum iterative removal of RM outliers.
-The criterion was to minimize, at high $|b|$, the distribution width of Galaxy-corrected RMs around 0 rad m$^{-2}$.
-We re-confirmed the 1.3$\sigma$ value determined in Simard-Normandin \& Kronberg (1980).
+The RM smoothing method is described in Simard-Normandin \& Kronberg (1980), in which an iterative calculation of the mean RM was performed at each source location, RM($l_i$,$b_i$), using all neighbour source RMs within a 15$^\circ$ radius.
+At each iteration for a given source, RM values $>$ 1.3$\sigma$ from the mean were eliminated as ``outliers'', and a minimum of 4 RM's was required to define a smoothed RM value at that ($l$,$b$).
+We retested their outlier rejection criterion of $\sim 1.3\sigma$, using both higher and lower $\sigma $ trial rejection levels, and confirm that it is optimal.
+The criterion was to minimize the {\it distribution width} in $\left | RM \right |$ of Galaxy-corrected RMs using only sources at high $|b|$ where the Galactic contribution to RM is smallest compared to the source-to-source RM scatter.

-In the Galactic plane from $l \approx 270\deg$ to $\approx 355\deg$ (Figure 1) only one major sign reversal occurs, at $l \approx$ 310$\deg$.
-An apparent contradiction to additional RM reversals on smaller scales by Brown {\it et al.} (2007) is purely an effect of our smoothing half-width, $\approx 21\deg$, which averages over (real) smaller scale RM reversals.
-This also applies to other zones near $b$ = 0$\deg$, and at some higher latitudes (Figure 1).
-In doing so, it more faithfully reveals major, {\it large} scale RM features near the Milky Way disk, which is the subject of this Letter.
-Publication of the entire RM set and comparisons with higher latitude features is in preparation (Newton-McGee, {\it et al.}, in preparation (2010)).
-The following analysis focuses on $|b| \lesssim 15\deg$, and uses the RM data at our smoothing resolution.
-Some large scale patterns and symmetries not previously apparent become clearer at this RM resolution, as we show in the following section.
+In the Southern Galactic plane from $l \approx 270^\circ$ to $l \approx 355^\circ$ one major RM sign change occurs at our smoothing resolution, at $l \approx$ 310$^\circ$ (Figure 2(a)).
+We note that smaller scale changes of RM sign on smaller scales have been found in the ``mid-plane'' zone by Brown {\it et al.} (2007), and Van Eck et al.(2011).
+Our smaller number of sign changes is purely an effect of our smoothing half-width, $\approx 21^\circ$, which averages over some (real) smaller scale RM sign changes.
+This also applies to other $l$-zones near $b$ = 0$^\circ$, and at some higher latitudes that we do not discuss in this paper.
+Our method effectively isolates larger scale RM features in the vicinity of the Milky Way disc -- as they would be seen by an extragalactic observer.